Police Story 3: Supercop

 Note: the US versions (simply called Supercop) have been edited about ten minutes from the original Hong Kong cut.
 This is common across the Miramax/Dimension, Dragon Dynasty, and Echo Bridge releases.

-Movie Reviews / Main Page
+Movie Review Index / Main Page